 Color Space Size¶

-Using Krita’s color space browser, you can see that there’s many different space sizes.
+Using Krita’s color space browser, you can see that there are many different space sizes.

-How do these affect you image, and why would you use them?
+How do these affect your image, and why would you use them?

-- For exchanging between programs and devices: most CMYK profiles are a little bigger than our default sRGB in places, while in other places, it’s smaller.
-To get the best conversion, having your image in a space that encompasses both you screen profile as your printer profile.
+For exchanging between programs and devices: most CMYK profiles are a little bigger than our default sRGB in places, while in other places, they are smaller.
+To get the best conversion, having your image in a space that encompasses both your screen profile as your printer profile.

 Let’s compare the following gradients in different spaces:

-Each of the gradients are gradients from the max of a given channel.
+Each of the gradients is the gradient from the max of a given channel.
 As you can see, the mid-tone of the ACES color space is much brighter than the mid-tone of the RGB colorspace, and this is because the primaries are further apart.

 What this means for us is that when we start mixing or applying filters, Krita can output values higher than visible, but also generate more correct mixes and gradients.
 In particular, when color correcting, the bigger space can help with giving more precise information.